-Officially designated as the Third Battle of Ypres, the campaign was to come to be better known to history simply as Passchendaele, having adopted that name from a small village on a not-very high ridge to the north-east that later was to be cited as having been - ostensibly - one of the British Army's objectives.
+Officially designated as the Third Battle of Ypres, the campaign was to come to be better known to history simply as...
+Passchendaele, having adopted that name from a small village on a not-very high ridge to the north-east of Ypres itself that later was to be cited as having been - ostensibly - one of the British Army's objectives.